Independent African news, markets, culture and politics.

 Dollar Wobbles On US Rate Outlook • Channels Television

-Nigeria’s external reserves have reached a six-year high, surpassing the $45 billion mark.
-According to the Central Bank of Nigeria (CBN), the country’s external buffers now stand at $45.04 billion, with the last peak recorded on July 23, 2019, at $45.04 billion.
-This significant increase indicates a substantial accumulation of foreign exchange reserves, with nearly $5 billion added to the nation’s reserves within a short period.
+Nigeria’s external reserves have risen to a six‑year high, surpassing the $45 billion mark.
+The Central Bank of Nigeria (CBN) reports that the country’s external buffers now stand at $45.04 billion, matching the peak recorded on July 23, 2019.
+This increase reflects a substantial accumulation of foreign‑exchange reserves, with nearly $5 billion added in a short period.

-The rise in external reserves reflects improving foreign exchange conditions, characterized by a steady and consistent accumulation.
-Data shows that November began with reserves at $43.26 billion, maintaining a firm hold above the $43 billion threshold for several days.
-By November 18, the reserves climbed to $44.05 billion, closing at $44.67 billion, one of the strongest month-end positions recorded in recent times.
-The increase continued into December, with the reserves starting the month still within the $44 billion range, before crossing the $45 billion mark on December 4.
+The rise in reserves signals improving foreign‑exchange conditions, characterized by steady and consistent accumulation.
+In November, reserves began at $43.26 billion and remained above the $43 billion threshold for several days.
+By November 18, they had climbed to $44.05 billion, closing the month at $44.67 billion—one of the strongest month‑end positions in recent times.
+The upward trend continued into December; reserves started the month within the $44 billion range and crossed the $45 billion mark on December 4.

-The CBN Governor, Olayemi Cardoso, recently stated that the reserves had reached $46.7 billion as of November 14, 2025, representing a new high level since 2018.
-Cardoso attributed the milestone to renewed investor confidence, improved oil receipts, and stronger balance-of-payments inflows.
-The reserves provide 10.3 months of import cover in goods and services, supported by sustained inflows and renewed investor participation across various asset classes.
+CBN Governor Olayemi Cardoso recently noted that reserves reached $46.7 billion as of November 14, 2025, a new high since 2018.
+She attributed this milestone to renewed investor confidence, improved oil receipts, and stronger balance‑of‑payments inflows.
+The reserves now provide 10.3 months of import cover for goods and services, supported by sustained inflows and renewed investor participation across various asset classes.

-The stronger reserve position has contributed to the naira’s stabilization, with the gap between the official and Bureau de Change windows narrowing to below 2 percent.
-The currency’s recovery has encouraged foreign participation in Nigeria’s fixed-income and money markets, with investors responding to clearer policy signals and tighter monetary conditions.
-The reforms driving foreign-currency inflows have also translated into sustained disinflation, with headline inflation easing to 16.05 percent in October 2025, from 34.6 percent at its peak in November 2024.
+The stronger reserve position has helped stabilize the naira, narrowing the gap between the official and Bureau de Change windows to below 2 percent.
+This currency recovery has encouraged foreign participation in Nigeria’s fixed‑income and money markets, as investors respond to clearer policy signals and tighter monetary conditions.
+The reforms driving foreign‑currency inflows have also contributed to sustained disinflation, with headline inflation easing to 16.05 percent in October 2025, down from a peak of 34.6 percent in November 2024.

-The increase in external reserves is a significant development for Nigeria’s economy, indicating a positive trend in foreign exchange conditions and investor confidence.
-As the country continues to implement policies aimed at strengthening its economy, the growth in external reserves is expected to have a positive impact on the nation’s economic stability and growth prospects.
+Overall, the increase in external reserves marks a significant development for Nigeria’s economy, indicating positive trends in foreign‑exchange conditions and investor confidence.
+As the country continues to implement policies aimed at strengthening its economy, the growth in external reserves is expected to bolster economic stability and enhance growth prospects.

 Scroll to Top